junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "No," Jimmy says weakly.

 The angel doesn't buy it and answers coldly with a snort.
 "You should know: you will never win your little petty fight against me; you will never be able to escape; and you are mine, utterly and completely.
-And if I leave, you will die, or worse."
+If I leave, you will die, or worse."

 Jimmy lowers his head, not answering.